zahid492/Realtime-colloboration-App-MEAN-Socket.io/README.md

 <b>Client Side(Angular JS):</b> </br>
 Installation(For Development):</br>
  1.Change the root dircory & `cd client-side` </br>
- 2.Using grunt task runner for the client side,it helps us to show JS error by JS hint,it's so powerful for minified HTML,CSS,JS and it also help us to production ready program by --</br>
+ 2.Using grunt task runner for the client side,it helps us to show JS error by JS hint,it's so powerful for minified HTML,CSS,JS and it also help us to production ready program. --</br>

+ To run this program
+ `grunt serve`(Development Phase) </br>
  `grunt serve:dist`(Production deployment)
- `grunt serve`(Development) </br>

  <b>Modules & Packages</b> </br>
  <a href="https://github.com/angular-ui/ui-router">Ui-Router</a></br>